benchiverton/DotNet.IntegrationTesting/docs/installing_docker_windows.md

     ```powershell
     wsl docker ps
     ```
-1.  **Important for the test projects** - ensure the `DOCKER_HOST` environment variable is set to your mapped TCP port, which will be `tcp://localhost:2375/`
+1.  **Required for DotNet.IntrgrationTesting** - ensure the `DOCKER_HOST` environment variable is set to your mapped TCP port, which will be `tcp://localhost:2375/`